anandhc6/Assignment-3/README.md

 ![model](https://user-images.githubusercontent.com/99970529/167281833-f72205e8-a4fc-4bcf-a3e4-c4fe09d8b673.png)

-# Passing hyperparameters as command line arguments
+# Passing hyperparameters as command line arguments in seq2seq model

 You can pass the following command with the 'dakshina_dataset_v1.0' data folder in the present working directory.